alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today, I practiced Java and Linux as well.

 **Thoughts**: It was a quiet day, practicing new concepts and theory, as well as some uses.

+### Day 33: July 23, Wednesday

+**Today's Progress**: Today I had classes, I learned about Exceptions in Java and Data Warehousing in Databases.

+**Thoughts**: It was a good day.
+I liked the topics we covered today.
+I went home and reviewed the class material.